Funding for Undocumented Citizens

 - Sign and submit an Residency Affidavit (pdf) (written promise) form to the Enrollment Services Office (TransAlta Commons, second floor, or CCEast).

 - Respond to any other necessary requests/inquiries from the Financial Aid Office.
-Check the financial aid portal regularly.
+Check your ctcLink account regularly.

 If you apply for financial aid as a WASFA applicant, you will be considered for State Need Grant and other Centralia College aid.
 It's very important to apply early and meet all financial aid deadlines.